Uvea

-The uvea (/ˈjuːviə/; derived from uva meaning "grape"), also called the uveal layer, uveal coat, uveal tract, vascular tunic or vascular layer, is the pigmented middle layer of the three concentric layers that make up an eye, precisely between the inner retina and the outer fibrous layer composed of the sclera and cornea.
+The uvea (/ˈjuːviə/; from Latin uva 'grape'), also called the uveal layer, uveal coat, uveal tract, vascular tunic or vascular layer, is the pigmented middle layer of the three concentric layers that make up an eye, precisely between the inner retina and the outer fibrous layer composed of the sclera and cornea.

 History and etymology

 The originally medieval Latin term comes from the Latin word uva ("grape") and is a reference to its grape-like appearance (reddish-blue or almost black colour, wrinkled appearance and grape-like size and shape when stripped intact from a cadaveric eye).
 In fact, it is a partial loan translation of the Ancient Greek term for the choroid, which literally means “covering resembling a grape”.
 Its use as a technical term for part of the eye is ancient, but it only referred to the choroid in Middle English and before.

 Structure

 Regions

 The uvea is the vascular middle layer of the eye.
 It is traditionally divided into three areas, from front to back: